 Since a vacation is unlikely to happen in the near future, I have had to get creative with ways to give myself a break…and honestly, what better way to do that than letting your dinner cook itself?!

-Slow cooker recipes are a life saver when you’re in a funk and don’t feel like cooking dinner.
+I love making oven baked ribs, but slow cooker recipes are a life saver when you’re in a funk and don’t feel like cooking dinner.
 They’re also great for when you’re cooking for a crowd on game day or even easy weeknight dinners.

 This easy barbecue ribs recipe is the perfect set-it and forget-it until dinner time recipe.
 Slow cooking really does yield the best ribs.